wzwzDev/PromptOps/README.md

 - Backend: http://localhost:8000
 - Frontend: http://localhost:5173

+Tailwind + Vite notes:
+- The frontend uses Tailwind via PostCSS.
+A named volume `promptops_frontend_node_modules` is mounted at `/app/node_modules` so dependencies persist across container rebuilds.
+If you ever see a PostCSS error like "Cannot find module 'tailwindcss'", rebuild the frontend or remove the volume once and re-up: `docker compose down -v; docker compose up --build`.
+- Vite requires any CSS `@import` to come before all other statements.
+We keep the Google Fonts import at the very top of `src/index.css`.

 ### Configure providers (optional)
 - Mock provider requires no setup.
 - Ollama: Install Ollama and pull a local model (e.g., `ollama pull llama3:8b`), then expose it to the backend via `OLLAMA_HOST`.